 5. Be a voice of reason

-Anxiety sufferers have a tendency for ‘avoidance behaviour’.
-When an activity or task causes anxiety, the sufferer will tend to avoid that task and over time it will build up even more in their heads until the idea of doing that task is unbearable.
+Anxiety sometimes leads to ‘avoidance behaviour’.
+When an activity or task causes anxiety, the sufferer might avoid that task and over time it will build up even more in their heads until the idea of doing that task is unbearable.
 A common example is making a simple phone call – easy enough for most of us, but for those suffering from social anxiety it can be incredibly stressful.
 In these situations, it can be really beneficial to break the task down into steps and then encourage them to just take that first step, rather than the whole task all at once.

 6. Don’t make them feel judged

 The fear of being judged can be as debilitating as the anxiety itself.
 Those with clinical anxiety might even feel like they are going crazy.
 In these moments, it is important that they know that what they are experiencing is not uncommon.
 In fact, some of the thoughts that anxiety sufferers have are even shared with those who don’t have anxiety, like the fear of being judged or rejected by others.
 It might help for them to know that they are not alone in their feelings.